johnnyjack123/dot-matrix-info-display/README.md

 2. Locate the file `launcher.bat` in the `dot-matrix-info-display-master` folder and open it by double-clicking it.

+3. A warning window may pop up.
+You need to allow Windows to execute the script.
+If you don’t want to allow it, you can also open the file in a text editor and manually copy the commands into your command line.
+4. If you want to use a cool pixel-style font, install the font located at dot-matrix-info-display/Dot-Matrix_Panel/templates/5by7.ttf by double-clicking the file.
-3. The script will automatically set up and activate a virtual environment and install all necessary libraries.
+5. The script will automatically set up and activate a virtual environment and install all necessary libraries.
 After that, the program will start.
 I recommend always launching the program via the `launcher.bat` file, as it’s the easiest and most reliable way to start it.

 ---
 ## Set up the program